 How Much Can I Get?

 In order to settle, both sides must compromise and agree on a dollar value for the claim.
-The lawyer for the injured party will negotiate with the lawyer for the defendant or with the insurance company, and the parties will figure out an acceptable financial agreement.
+The lawyer for the injured party will negotiate with the lawyer for the defendant or with the insurance company, and the parties will come to an acceptable financial agreement.

 If both sides are unable to negotiate a fair settlement amount, the victim’s attorney will file a personal injury lawsuit and a judge or jury will decide how much the victim should receive.